 The island is maintained by the Henry Island Preservation Society, an Affiliate Member of the Nova Scotia Lighthouse Preservation Society.
 Trips can be made to the island by appointment.
 Landings are always weather permitting.

-Contact: David Smith, Henry Island Lighthouse Preservation Society,
+Contact: Donald MacDonald, president of the Henry Island Lighthouse Preservation Society,

 Port Hood Island, NS, B0E 2W0.